 Looking For A Pedestrian or Light Vehicular Bridge?Whether you are a park, trail organization, college, city, or private landowner, you want your property to be something unique and special.
 Why settle for a boring, dull pre-fabricated pedestrian bridge when you can get a beautiful historic bridge to do the same thing?
 The following states maintain a list of bridges which you can acquire, relocate and restore.
 These bridges normally can be acquired free of charge, so use the money you were going to put toward buying a pre-fab bridge and instead use it to restore the bridge.
 Not sure how to restore a bridge?
-HistoricBridges.org can help guide you to people and firms that can help.
+HistoricBridges.org can help guide you to people and firms that can help, or you can just get in touch with Bach Steel.
 Note: these bridges will be demolished if nobody acquires them.

 Nationwide Listings On BridgeHunter.com

-Support Historic Bridges With A Donation To These Foundations:We do not seek donations for the operation of HistoricBridges.org, nor do we feature advertisements in our content.
-However if you are interested in helping the cause of historic bridges by financial means, we strongly suggest a tax-deductible donation to these Foundations:
+Support Historic Bridges With A Donation To The Historic Bridge Foundation:We do not seek donations for the operation of HistoricBridges.org, nor do we feature advertisements in our content.
+However if you are interested in helping the cause of historic bridges by financial means, we strongly suggest a tax-deductible donation to the Historic Bridge Foundation: